-Registration is closed for this year's Homecoming Huddle.
+Registration is closed for the 2017 Homecoming Huddle.
 Join us next year for this members-only tailgating event.

 - What time do the parking lots and tailgating fields open?

-- Where can I purchase tickets to Saturday’s game?
+- Where can I purchase tickets to the football game?

 - What are the rules of tailgating?